 , Black Adam came to the JSA asking for membership, saying that Theo Adam and Black Adam were not one and the same.
 He was let on probationarily, but was soon brought into some trouble when he wanted to reinvade his homeland of Khandaq.
 Taking a separatist team of heroes, he invaded his homeland and took over.
 In the series 52

 , Adam was one of the protagonists, and one of the leads gaining his own Black Marvel Family.
 Isis

 , Osiris, and Sobek, became his Mary Marvel, Captain Marvel Jr., and Tawky Tawny, respectively.

 However towards the end of 52, they were all slain, and Black Adam became enraged and went on a rampage killing all people in the country of Bialya (another fictional Mid-Eastern nation), starting an actual World War Three.
-After 52, Black Adam recieved a miniseries where he managed to revive Isis, but the formerly loving and friendly Isis became embittered by her and her brother's murder.
+After 52, Black Adam received a miniseries where he managed to revive Isis, but the formerly loving and friendly Isis became embittered by her and her brother's murder.
 Together, they became darker and more evil than before, eventually having their powers taken from them by Shazam and transformed into statues.

 As of The New 52

 , Black Adam has returned.
 He is the villain of the back-up stories in Justice League

 Adam is something of an alternate company equivalent to Namor the Sub-Mariner